sanchezwebdev/nextjs-app-showcase/README.md

 * Node.js (preferably the latest LTS version)
 * npm (comes with Node.js)
+* Familiarity with headless CMS
-* A basic understanding of JavaScript and React concepts
+* A basic understanding of Next.Js

 ### Clone the Repository